Greve in Chianti

 Perugia is the capital of Umbria and a major centre of Italian art and architecture.
 The Cathedral of S. Lorenzo stands on the Piazza IV Novembre which is also the location of the splendid Fontana Maggiore.
 Another side of the piazza is formed by Palazzo dei Priori (the Town Hall, encompassing the Collegio del Cambio, Collegio della Mercanzia, and Galleria Nazionale).
 The Collegio del Cambio has frescoes by Pietro Perugino, while the Collegio della Mercanzia has a fine later 14 C wooden interior.
 Other major sights are the Church of San Pietro and the Tempio di San Michele Arcangelo, a round church built on the foundations of a Roman temple.

 Worth an extended visit.
-More about Perugia.
+More about the art city of Perugia, Italy.

 Lake Trasimeno